faadias/ezdb/README.md

 ## Removing a record

 Removing a record is just as easy as inserting or updating.
-The only difference is that we only need to pass the keys we want removed from the table and not the whole object.
+The only difference is that we only need to pass the keys of the records we want removed from the table (and not the whole object).
 Say goodbye to Jean, because he is moving back to France:

 	database.table("person")
 		.remove(311)				//311 is Jean Fauchelevent's id